 The prison was given an inspection in December 2017/January 2018.
-After their inspection the Inspectorate immediately raised significant concerns with the Secretary of State, the first time such an urgent notification had been issued by HMIP,(Click here) The full report can be read at the Ministry of Justice web site, just follow the links below.
+After that inspection the Inspectorate immediately raised significant concerns with the Secretary of State, the first time such an urgent notification had been issued by HMIP,(Click here) The Prison was inspected again in January 2020, and that full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

-“HMP & YOI Nottingham, a local prison holding just over 1,000 adult and young adult prisoners, was inspected in early January 2018, our third such inspection since 2014.
-In contrast to our usual practice of arriving unannounced, this inspection and indeed the previous one in 2016 were both announced well in advance.
-Notice of an impending inspection provides a useful opportunity for a prison to focus on improvement or the completion of earlier recommendations.
-It was, therefore, extraordinary that over the course of these three inspections the prison had consistently failed to achieve standards that were sufficient in any of our four tests of a healthy prison.
-Most concerning of all was that at all three inspections we judged outcomes in safety to be poor, our lowest assessment, and at this inspection we found that only two out of 13 recommendations made in 2016 in the area of safety had been fully achieved.
-We can recall only one other occasion when we have judged safety in a prison to be poor following three consecutive inspections.
+The prison was last inspected in early January 2018, which was the third full inspection since 2014.
+In contrast to our usual practice of arriving unannounced, that inspection and the previous one in 2016 were both announced well in advance.
+Notice of an impending inspection is intended to give an opportunity to a prison to focus on improvement or on completing earlier recommendations.
+We therefore found it extraordinary that, over the course of those three inspections, the prison had consistently failed to achieve standards that were sufficient in any of our four tests of a healthy prison.
+Most concerning of all was that, at all three inspections, we judged outcomes in safety to be poor, our lowest assessment, and that, at the 2018 inspection, we found that only two of 13 recommendations made in 2016 in the area of safety had been fully achieved.
+We could recall only one other occasion when we had judged safety in a prison to be poor following three consecutive inspections.

 HM Chief Inspector of Prisons

 To read the full reports follow the links below to the Ministry of Justice website

 - HMP Nottingham, Report on an unannounced inspection of HMP Nottingham (6–17 January 2020)

 - HMP & YOI Nottingham, Report on an announced inspection of HMP & YOI Nottingham (11–12 December 2017 & 8–11 January 2018)